locaal-ai/scoresight/README.md

 ## Business Inquiries

-If you wish to contract the development team to productionize ScoreSight for your business need, please contact [info@scoresight.live](mailto:info@scoresight.live).
+If you wish to contract the development team to productionize ScoreSight for your needs, please contact [info@scoresight.live](mailto:info@scoresight.live).